logiqai/docs/integrations/splunk-heavy-forwarder.md

 ### Splunk Raw mode

 {% hint style="info" %}
 Splunk heavy forwarders support forwarding raw data as it is collected as well in Splunk's proprietary protocol S2S.
-LOGIQ.AI can directly ingest from Splunk heavy forwarder in raw mode that does not use proprietary S2S protocol.
+Apica Ascent can directly ingest from Splunk heavy forwarder in raw mode that does not use proprietary S2S protocol.
 {% endhint %}

-Splunk Heavy Forwarder can be configured to send raw TCP data to LOGIQ.
-To enable forwarding to LOGIQ edit `$SPLUNK_HOME/etc/system/local/outputs.conf` file and enable TCP forwarding.
+Splunk Heavy Forwarder can be configured to send raw TCP data to Apica Ascent.
+To enable forwarding to Apica Ascent edit `$SPLUNK_HOME/etc/system/local/outputs.conf` file and enable TCP forwarding.

 ```
 [tcpout]